Joseph Gardner (physician)

-Joseph Gardner (1752–1794) was an American physician who was a delegate for Pennsylvania to the Continental Congress in 1784 and 1785.
+Dr. Joseph Gardner (1752–1794) was an American physician who was a delegate for Pennsylvania to the Continental Congress in 1784 and 1785.

+Background

 Joseph was born in Honey Brook Township of Chester County, Pennsylvania in 1752.
-He studied medicine and practiced in Philadelphia.
+His father Francis Gardner immigrated to Pennsylvania from Ireland in 1733.
+Joseph Gardner would go on to study medicine at the University of Pennsylvania.
+He later practiced medicine in Philadelphia.
+Joseph married Isabella Cochran (1747–1794) and had three children.

-In 1776 Gardner raised and commanded the Fourth Battalion of militia in Chester County.
-He also served on the county's Committee of Safety in 1776-1777, and as a representative in the Pennsylvania state assembly from 1776 to 1778.
+During the Revolutionary War, Gardner raised two battalions of troops for service.
+He also served on the county's Committee of Safety in 1776-1777, and as a representative in the Pennsylvania Provincial Assembly from 1776 to 1778.
 In 1779, he was member of the state's supreme executive council.
 Pennsylvania sent him as a delegate to the Continental Congress twice, in 1784 and 1785.
 Throughout this time, he continued the practice of medicine.

 Gardner moved to Elkton, Maryland in 1792, and also practiced as a physician.
-He died at Elkton in Cecil County, Maryland in 1794.
-Joseph was married to Isabel Cochran (1747–1794), but there is no record of any children.
+He died in Elkton, Cecil County, Maryland in 1794.